Cookie Monster: Origin

-The book Jim Henson's Designs and Doodles explains Cookie Monster's origin as follows: "In 1966, Henson drew three monsters that ate cookies and appeared in a General Foods commercial that featured three crunchy snack foods: Wheels, Crowns and Flutes.
+The book Jim Henson's Designs and Doodles explains Cookie Monster's origin which follows: "In 1966, Henson drew three monsters that ate cookies and appeared in a Canadian General Foods commercial that featured three crunchy snack foods: Wheels, Crowns and Flutes.
 Each snack was represented by a different monster.
 The Wheel-Stealer was a short, fuzzy monster with wonky eyes and sharply pointed teeth.
 The Flute-Snatcher was a speed demon with a long, sharp nose and windblown hair.
 The Crown-Grabber was a hulk of a monster with a Boris Karloff accent and teeth that resembled giant knitting needles."

 "These monsters had insatiable appetites for the snack foods they were named after.
 Each time the Muppet narrator, a human-looking fellow, fixes himself a tray of Wheels, Flutes and Crowns, they disappear before he can eat them.
 One by one, the monsters sneak in and zoom away with the snacks.
 Frustrated and peckish, the narrator warns viewers that these pesky monsters could be disguised as someone in your own home, at which point the monsters briefly turn into people and then dissolve back to monsters again."

 As it turns out, these commercials were never aired — but all three monsters had a future in the Muppet cast.
 The "Crown-Grabber" was used in a sketch on The Ed Sullivan Show, in which he ruins a girl's beautiful day.
 Known from then on as the Beautiful Day Monster, he made a number of appearances on Sesame Street and The Muppet Show.
 The "Flute-Snatcher" turned into Snake Frackle, a background monster from The Great Santa Claus Switch and The Muppet Show.